smz/plg_system_slabtext/README.md

 # plg_system_slabtext
-Joomla plugin to load the slabText jQuery plugin
+What I use to load the slabText JavaScript plugin in Joomla